2019 Girl Chorister Faculty & Staff

 Katherine came to England in 1991 to take up the post of Organ Scholar at Winchester Cathedral and Assistant Organist at Winchester College.
 She has also held posts as Organist and Assistant Director of Music at the Metropolitan Cathedral of Christ the King, Liverpool, Assistant Organist and Director of the Cathedral Girls’ Choir at Norwich Cathedral prior to moving to Warwick as Director of Music at the Collegiate Church of St. Mary.

 Katherine holds a Master of Arts in Music and Liturgy from Leeds University.
 She features both as organist and choral conductor on several recordings.
 She is in demand as a choral workshop leader in the UK, the USA and several other European countries.
 In January 2016, she directed the RSCM Australia/NZ summer school in Canberra, Australia.
-Further engagements in 2017 include a weekend workshop with the choir of Trinity Church, Asbury Park, the Girls’ Choir course at St. Thomas’ Church Fifth Avenue, New York and the RSCM Lincoln Cathedral summer girl choristers’ course.
+In 2017 she directed the Saint Thomas’ girl choristers’ course at St. Thomas’ Church Fifth Avenue, New York, USA and the RSCM Lincoln Cathedral summer girl choristers’ course.
 In summer 2019 she will again direct the St. Thomas’ girl choristers’ course in New York.
 Other interests include languages (her BA is in French and German), travel, reading and fitness.
 She is a Knight of the Grand Order of Vitéz and a Knight of the Order of St. Ladislau (Hungary).
 Katherine is married to Patrick Williams, and they have a daughter (Guildford Cathedral girl chorister) Hannah